 Someone may also fall short of their niacin intake if there are absorption issues, like damage to the small intestine or stomach.
 Too much alcohol or conditions like irritable bowel syndrome (IBS) can contribute to poor niacin absorption in this way.

 Symptoms of niacin deficiency include:

-Niacin is water-soluble.
-Your body doesn’t store it for long, so you need to consume niacin containing foods regularly.
-However, the fact that niacin is water-soluble means that your body can easily excrete excess niacin.
+Niacin is water-soluble, meaning your body doesn’t store it for long, so you must consume niacin-rich foods regularly.
+However, the fact that niacin is water-soluble means that your body can quickly excrete excess niacin.

 - break down your food,

 - build and grow your muscles,